Leadership

 Beth brings 30 years of teaching experience across multiple states, providing her with a broad perspective on instructional strategies and student support.

-At Southern Raised Learning, Beth supports middle and high school students by meeting them at their level of need and helping them develop practical academic and life skills.
+Beth supports middle school students by meeting them at their level of need and helping them develop practical academic and life skills.
 She emphasizes independence, responsibility, and preparation for adulthood.

 Beth enjoys reading, spending time with family, and cheering on her favorite college team.